Appendix Cancer: Mike’s Story

 After an agonizing week of waiting for results, Mike got a call from his doctor with bad news.
 The tests indicated he had a very rare and potentially deadly tumorous condition in and around his appendix.
 Called pseudomyxoma peritonei or PMP, the condition is not curable, but it is treatable, Mike recalls the doctor telling him.

 “It was quite a surprise,” he says of the diagnosis.

 Treating Appendix Cancer

-A series of referrals from local doctors brought Mike to The Johns Hopkins Hospital, where he met with Nita Ahuja, M.D., a surgical oncologist specializing in the treatment of appendix cancer.
+A series of referrals from local doctors brought Mike to The Johns Hopkins Hospital, where he met with an experienced surgical oncologist specializing in the treatment of appendix cancer.

 Of the six subtypes of appendix cancer, PMP is one of the most serious, she says.
 The tumors, known as low-grade appendiceal mucinous neoplasms or LAMN, don’t typically spread beyond the abdominal cavity.
 They do, however, secrete a jelly-like substance that slowly interferes with the function of the organs and digestive tract, and if left untreated, can lead to death.

 In Mike’s case, the LAMN had perforated, spreading tumors throughout his abdomen.

 What Mike didn’t know is that the tumors had been slowly growing inside his abdomen for five to 10 years.

 Nicknamed “jelly belly,” the condition is known for the inner tube-like roll it produces around a patient’s midsection.
 Mike chalked his bulging belly up to middle-age weight gain, but Ahuja knew immediately it was something else.